A search and rescue operation is underway for a submersible touring the wreckage of the Titanic - KESQ

 By Eric Levenson and Raja Razek, CNN

-(CNN) — The US Coast Guard launched a search and rescue operation for a submersible with five people on board that went missing during an expedition to the wreckage of the Titanic in the North Atlantic Ocean.
+He referred reporters to the group conducting the expedition, OceanGate Expeditions, for information about what the term “mission specialist” entails.

+“We’re working very closely at this point to make sure that we’re doing everything that we can do to locate the submersible and rescue those on board,” Mauger said.

-The military branch received a phone call Sunday informing them the Canadian research ship Polar Prince had lost contact with the underwater vessel and were overdue on checking with their communications, according to Coast Guard spokesperson Lt.
+The Canadian research ship Polar Prince on Sunday notified the military branch it had lost contact with the underwater vessel, according to Coast Guard spokesperson Lt.
 Samantha Corcoran.

-“Right now, we are just trying to use all efforts and work with international partners to try to get any resources out there to safely locate all five individuals,” she said.

-The missing submersible lost contact 1 hour and 45 minutes into its descent, the Coast Guard said.
+In a tweet, the Coast Guard said the communication stopped approximately 1 hour, 45 minutes into the vessel’s dive.

+Time is a factor, officials said.
+“In terms of the hours, we understood that that was 96 hours of rescue or emergency capability from the operator,” Mauger told reporters.
+“And so we anticipate that there’s somewhere between 70 to the full 96 hours available at this point.”

+A British businessman based in the United Arab Emirates, Hamish Harding, is one of the people on the submersible, according to a social media post by the company he owns, Action Aviation.

+“Oftentimes, we rely on commercial operators to be the first vessels on scene,” Mauger said.
+“And so we’ve been in touch with additional commercial vessels that are operating in the area as well as initiating the movement of additional Canadian Coast Guard assets and US Coast Guard surface assets into the area over the course of the next couple of days.”

+The US Coast Guard also has been in touch with the US Navy and the Canadian military to determine what underwater rescue capability is available, if needed, Mauger said.

-The group conducting the expedition, OceanGate Expeditions, said it is “exploring and mobilizing all options to bring the crew back safely.”
+OceanGate is assisting in the search and said it is “exploring and mobilizing all options to bring the crew back safely.”

 “Our entire focus is on the crewmembers in the submersible and their families.
 We are deeply thankful for the extensive assistance we have received from several government agencies and deep sea companies in our efforts to reestablish contact with the submersible,” the group said.
 “We are working toward the safe return of the crewmembers.”